columnfella/React-Digital-Buisness-Card/README.md

-# React Digital Buisiness Card
+# React Digital Business Card

-This repository includes a react prototype of a buisiness card component that I made as a way to practice my React skills.
+This repository includes a React built prototype of a business card component that I made as a way to practice my React skills.

-Note: This prototype is an exercice from Bob Zirroll's React course on the Scrimba platform: [https://scrimba.com/learn-react-c0e](https://scrimba.com/learn-react-c0e)
+Note: This prototype is an exercise from Bob Zirroll's React course on the Scrimba platform: [https://scrimba.com/learn-react-c0e](https://scrimba.com/learn-react-c0e)